-Term One - Sports in the Media
+Term One - Sport, Gender and Culture in the Media

-- investigate how the media portrays various groups of people, such as celebrities, sporting people, adolescents, indigenous peoples, Asian peoples, Europeans. - identify how the use of media personalities from various cultures are perceived and the influence these personalities have on the community. - identify how physical activity has defined cultures and cultural identities and how personalities have influenced the definition of cultures and identities, such as Cathy Freeman, Yvonne Goolagong-Cawley, Geddes. - investigate and critique how the media contributes to the cultural identities of other Australians. - develop knowledge and understanding of the nature of attack and defence strategies in invasion games (touch/AFL). - demonstrate leadership, fair play and cooperation across a range of invasion-game contexts. - apply and transfer movement concepts and attack and defence strategies to invasion games.
+investigate how the media portrays various groups of people, such as celebrities, sporting people, adolescents, indigenous peoples, Asian peoples, Europeans.

+identify how the use of media personalities from various cultures are perceived and the influence these personalities have on the community.

+identify how physical activity has defined cultures and cultural identities and how personalities have influenced the definition of cultures and identities, such as Cathy Freeman, Yvonne Goolagong-Cawley, Geddes.

+investigate and critique how the media contributes to the cultural identities of other Australians.

+develop knowledge and understanding of the nature of attack and defence strategies in invasion games (AFL/Gaelic Football).

+demonstrate leadership, fair play and cooperation across a range of invasion-game contexts. apply and transfer movement concepts and attack and defence strategies to invasion games.